Zork Nemesis: Reception

 The game received "favorable" reviews according to the review aggregation website GameRankings.
 Next Generation said, "With 3D sound and stunning graphics (the game is almost worth the price just to examine the fantastic architectural environments), this game was destined for five stars, until the puzzles – and these are what really count, to us, anyway – dragged the game back down."

 Zork Nemesis placed 10th on PC Data's monthly computer game sales chart for April 1996.
 It secured positions 12 and 11 the following two months, respectively.
 By November 1996, Zork Nemesis had sold above 100,000 units.
 According to Activision, strong sales of the game during the 1996 holiday shopping season contributed to high revenues in the company's third quarter, which increased 78% over the third quarter of 1995.

 Zork Nemesis won the 1996 Spotlight Award for "Best Prerendered Art" from the Game Developers Conference.
 It was also nominated for the 1996 "Adventure Game of the Year" awards of Computer Games Strategy Plus, PC Gamer, CNET Gamecenter and Computer Game Entertainment, but these went variously to The Neverhood, The Beast Within: A Gabriel Knight Mystery and The Pandora Directive.
 PC Gamer highlighted Nemesis's "charm and vitality", and called it "graphically gorgeous".
+It was nominated for "Best Adventure Game" at the Gamecenter Awards for '96, which went to The Neverhood.

 In 2011, Adventure Gamers named Zork Nemesis the 51st-best adventure game ever released.